fkchang/opal-hot-reloader/README.md

 system, it works with a Rails app that is using webpack to provide react.js components to react.rb.

+### Goals
+* Bring the benefits of "leading edge web development" to All Ruby (via Opal) full stack development.
+* Batteries included out of the box - make it (increasingingly) easy for Rubyists to enjoy the previous one.
+This is a manifestation of the "Ruby Way" of making the programmer happy

 ## Screencasts

 * Quickie intro to opal-hot-reloader https://youtu.be/NQbzL7fNOks